-Since then tapas have evolved into small portions of food designed for sharing and enjoying in a social occasions.
+Since then tapas have evolved into small portions of food designed for sharing and enjoying on social occasions.
 Below are some of the team’s all-time favourites!

-Lisa likes the perfect combination of fresh prawns in a garlic, chili and olive sauce and should be a staple of any good tapas restaurant, tapas party or tapas style event.
+Manuela likes the perfect combination of fresh prawns in a garlic, chilli and olive sauce and should be a staple of any good tapas restaurant, tapas party or tapas-style event.
 It’s one of the tastiest of all the Spanish tapas.
 Order this little dish every time, you can’t go wrong.

 Loved by Galician natives at CaminoWays.com is this simple but tasty dish called zorza: marinated pork filling used for chorizo sausage.
 This flavoursome dish is typically eaten with a side of potatoes.